 At The Glow Centre, we acknowledge that there is a vigorous debate in the field of traumatic stress as to whether revisiting traumatic memories is necessary for healing or whether it may in fact even be harmful.
 Obviously this is an individual matter; many may find it beneficial to tell and retell their experiences of trauma where others may find that destructive to their well-being.
 We will work with you and develop a treatment plan that either finishes with Stage 1, or moves into Stage 2 treatment – depending on your preferences and your goals.

-According to the WHO Guidelines for the Management of Conditions That Are Related to Stress (2013), EMDR therapy and CBT trauma-focused therapy are the only psychotherapies recommended for children, adolescents and adults with PTSD.
-We are trained in both Prolonged Exposure (PE) therapy, which is a DBT trauma-focused therapy; and EMDR therapy.
-Both of these treatments involve progressive exploration and processing of traumatic memories within specific frameworks.
+According to the WHO Guidelines for the Management of Conditions That Are Related to Stress (2013) CBT trauma-focused therapy is one of the only psychotherapies recommended for children, adolescents and adults with PTSD.
+We are trained in both Prolonged Exposure (PE) therapy, which is a DBT trauma-focused therapy.
+This treatment involves progressive exploration and processing of traumatic memories within specific frameworks.

 “The experience of emotional overwhelm [trauma] is similar to that of a shaken bottle of soda.
 Inside the bottle is a tremendous amount of pressure.
 The safest way to release the pressure is to open and close the cap in a slow, cautious and intentional manner so as to prevent an explosion”.
 (Rothschild, 2010).